ga4gh/data-security/AAI/AAIConnectProfile.md

 Note that even with the use of RAR, the user is still trusting the Client to perform actions correctly on their behalf, the Broker to respect consent and *audience*, and on Clearinghouses to make proper access decisions.
 As mentioned earlier within the discussion regarding client credentials, this suggests that a robust method of registering trusted services be part of any production
 AAI implementation.

-* Finally, future extensions may also consider the use of Distributed Proof of Possession (DPoP) to allow token holders to demonstrate to receivers that they were the service that was actually issued the token.
+Finally, future extensions may also consider the use of Distributed Proof of Possession (DPoP) to allow token holders to demonstrate to receivers that they were the service that was actually issued the token.
 This extends the protection of client credentials, which only suffice to confirm the identity of a service in a manner that is not tied to a particular token.

+### Discussion
-In AAI v1.1, a Passport holder directly *pushes* visas to the Clearinghouse, bypassing the Broker.
+In AAI v1.1+, a Passport holder directly *pushes* visas to the Clearinghouse, bypassing the Broker.
 As noted previously, the inclusion of Task-Specific Tokens in AAI v2.0 represents a shift back toward the AAI v1.0 architecture--where a Clearinghouse *pulls* visas from the Broker prior to making a decision.
 A key design decision for AAI v2.0, however, is that the Task-Specific Token may be scoped to the specific subset of Visas required for a particular task--reducing disclosure of user information to downstream services while shifting the burden of transferring a potentially large set of Visas to backend communications that do not require fundamental changes to user-facing APIs.
 In other words, a Task-Specific Token would allow use of GET-based API requests even when many Visas